 If unfortunately, it doesn’t work, please don’t be frustrated, try the following method.

 High CPU usage can signal issues with Windows Defender real-time scanning.
 A troubleshooting step is to add the Antimalware Service Executable to Defender’s exclusion list.
-This prevents scanning of the file, potentially stopping unnecessary scans causing high CPU.
+This prevents scanning of the file, potentially stopping unnecessary scans that cause high CPU.

 1. On your keyboard, press the Windows logo key to open the Start menu.
 Type virus, and click Virus & threat protection from the list of results.